-21-Days on Camino - Camino Lite
+21-Days on Camino: Camino Lite

 21 Days on the Camino : Camino Lite

 This option over 360km is for those walking independently.
 You’ll carry your own gear, arrange your own meals and chaperones if needed, and manage your day-to-day logistics.
 Accommodation is pre-booked, but everything else is up to you, giving you the freedom to shape the journey your own way.
+We provide a directory for you to pre-book your logistics other than accommodation.

 Camino Lite – R 16,000 pp sharing